kartonfarkas/api_docs/source/suite/customers/administrator_update.rst

    * - 400
      - 8006
      - Invalid password
-     - Password should only contain letters and numbers.
+     - Password must not have less than 10 characters, and must contain capital-, lowercase letters and numbers as well.
    * - 400
      - 8006
      - Too weak password